Edward Rebar

-Edward John Rebar is an American biologist.
-Rebar is the senior vice president and chief technology officer of Sangamo Therapeutics.
-He researches the use of zinc fingers as a protein platform.
+Edward John Rebar is an American biologist, and is senior vice president and chief technology officer of Sana Biotechnology.

 Education

 Edward John Rebar earned a Bachelor of Science in biochemistry from Rutgers University.
 He completed a Doctor of Philosophy in biophysics and structural biology from Massachusetts Institute of Technology.
 His 1997 dissertation was titled Selection studies of zinc finger-DNA recognition.
 His doctoral advisor was Carl Pabo.
 Rebar worked as a post-doctoral fellow at the University of California, Berkeley.

 Career

 Rebar joined Sangamo Therapeutics in 1998.
 He worked on the zinc finger protein platform developed by the company.
 In 2018, Rebar replaced Michael C. Holmes as the senior vice president and chief technology officer of Sangamo.
+In 2020, Rebar became the chief technology officer of Sana Biotechnology.